joshstevens19/rindexer/cli/README.md

-  add           Add elements such as contracts to the rindexer.yaml file codegen       Generates rust code based on rindexer.yaml or graphql queries delete        Delete data from the postgres database or csv files help          Print this message or the help of the given subcommand(s)
+  add           Add elements such as contracts to the rindexer.yaml file codegen       Generates rust code based on rindexer.yaml or graphql queries delete        Delete data from the postgres database or csv files phantom       Use phantom events to add your own events to contracts help          Print this message or the help of the given subcommand(s)

 Options: